mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 If you're familiar with OAuth 2.0 and OIDC:

 1. File a Jira issue in the FXA project requesting OAuth credentials (include info from the table above)
-2. Join the [firefox-accounts-notices group][firefox-accounts-notices] for updates
+2. Join the [mozilla-accounts-notices group][mozilla-accounts-notices] for updates
 3. Use staging endpoints for development:
    - Authorization: `https://accounts.stage.mozaws.net/authorization`
    - Token: `https://oauth.stage.mozaws.net/v1/token`